smartcontractkit/documentation/src/pages/chainlink-nodes/v1/configuration.md

 - Default: _automatically set based on Chain ID, typically 10000000000000 (0.00001 LINK) on all chains except Ethereum Mainnet and Sepolia where it is 100000000000000000 (0.1 LINK)._

-- Default: _automatically set based on Chain ID, typically 500000_
+For jobs that use the `EthTx` adapter, this is the minimum payment amount in order for the node to accept and process the job.
+Since there are no decimals on the EVM, the value is represented like wei.

 :::note
 Keep in mind, the Chainlink node currently responds with a 500,000 gas limit.
 Under pricing your node could mean it spends more in ETH (on gas) than it earns in LINK.
 :::

-## ETH_GAS_LIMIT_MULTIPLIER
+### NODE_NO_NEW_HEADS_THRESHOLD

-- Default: `"1.0"`
+- Default: _automatically set based on Chain ID, typically "3m" (3 minutes)_

-A factor by which a transaction's GasLimit is multiplied before transmission.
-So if the value is 1.1, and the GasLimit for a transaction is 10, 10% will be added before transmission.
+Controls how long to wait after receiving no new heads before marking the node as out-of-sync.

-This factor is always applied, so includes Optimism L2 transactions which uses a default gas limit of 1 and is also applied to EthGasLimitDefault.
+Set to zero to disable out-of-sync checking.

-## ETH_GAS_LIMIT_TRANSFER
+### NODE_POLL_FAILURE_THRESHOLD

-- Default: _automatically set based on Chain ID, typically 21000_
+- Default: _automatically set based on Chain ID, typically 3_

-The gas limit used for an ordinary eth->eth transfer.
+Indicates how many consecutive polls must fail in order to mark a node as unreachable.

 Set to zero to disable poll checking.